ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Indent signal and producer chains consistently
 #### Process only as many values as needed

+Keeping an event stream alive longer than necessary can waste CPU and memory, as unnecessary work is performed for results that will never be used.

+If only a certain number of values or certain number of time is required from a signal or producer, operators like `take()` or `takeUntil()` can be used to automatically complete the stream once a certain condition is fulfilled.

+The benefit is exponential, too, as this will terminate dependent operators sooner, potentially saving a significant amount of work.

 #### Deliver events onto a known scheduler
 #### Switch schedulers in as few places as possible
 #### Capture side effects within signal producers